fbsql/fbsql/README.md

 Schedule periodic jobs.
 FBSQL has own scheduler to run periodic jobs.
-Stored procedures can be scheduled to run according <strong>cron</strong> expression.
+Stored procedures can be scheduled to run according <strong>cron</strong> expressions, which are able to create firing schedules such as: “At 8:00am every Monday through Friday” or “At 1:30am every last Friday of the month”.

 <br><br>
 <table>